 Dartmoor is within easy reach from the M5 motorway in Devon, from the A30 or the A38.
 Journey times from Exeter or Plymouth are 30 minutes.

 There are ponies, sheep and cattle who freely roam on the moor.
-Please helps us to love moor life by driving carefully and not over 40mph.
-160 animals were killed on Dartmoor’s roads last year.
+Please helps us to Love Moor Life by taking care and keeping your speed below 40 on moorland roads.
+You never know what's around the next corner.